IntelRealSense/librealsense/examples/align/readme.md

 {
 ```

 Inside the loop, the first thing we do is block the program until the `align` object returns a `rs2::frameset`.
+A `rs2::frameset` is an object that holds a set of frames and provides an interface for easily accessing them.

 ```cpp
     // Using the align object, we block the application until a frameset is available rs2::frameset frameset = align.wait_for_frames();
 ```

-The `frameset` returned from `wait_for_frames` should contain a set of aligned frames, but the we should check that the frames it contains are indeed valid:
+The `frameset` returned from `wait_for_frames` should contain a set of aligned frames, but we should check that the frames it contains are indeed valid:

 ```cpp